shubh24/shubh24.github.com/_posts/2016-11-12-The science behind Election Polls | Trump Vs Clinton.md

 **The Demographic/Regional error** is the most important of the three -- if Trump beats his polls in Minnesota, he’ll probably also do so in Wisconsin.
 This correlation can be explained by similar voter perceptions in states which are similar in terms of the populace breakup.
 In my opinion, this is one of the errors which the Democratic Camp had underestimated greatly -- a systemic error that showed up in state polls as well as national polls.

-These simulations are borrowing their error distributions from Student t-Distribution, which have fatter tails, thus giving high probabilities to unlikely events.
-This is one of the major reasons why Trump has gotten a high probability, the predicted unlikely event.
+**Important Side-Note** -- These simulations are borrowing their error values from the student t-Distribution, which have fatter tails, thus giving high probabilities to unlikely events.
+This is one of the major reasons why Trump got such a high probability, which was perceived as the unlikely event.
 However, this is also a point of contention for other analysts, as they've questioned the type of t-distribution chosen and why!
 More research to be done on this point!

 **My Insights!**

 If you've read so far, I hope you get the technicalities of forecast polls and why they work(or don't!).
-Analysts are still out on why most polls have failed, not just in this election but in the Israeli national election, the Scottish referendum and the UK general election, to name a few!
+Analysts are still working on why most polls have failed, not just in this election but in the Israeli national election, the Scottish referendum and the UK general election, to name a few!
 Echo-Chambers is a term being thrown around quite a lot, the "left" doesn't know about the "right", and vice versa.
 Even the data scientists are accused of living in their bubble, and trying to affect the poll results as per their perception of the elections.
 Another theory going around is that Trump supporters were not comfortable revealing their choice to pollsters.
-It has also been seen that more people were okay with revealing "Trump" to automated voice polling than live person polling!
-Some allege that Democrats got too complacent and their turnout was rather subdued compared to the 2012 elections(A lot of Sanders' voters didn't turn up).
+It has also been seen that more people were okay with revealing "Trump" to automated voice polling than revealing "Trump" to live person polling!
+Some allege that Democrats got too complacent and their turnout was rather subdued, compared to the 2012 elections(A lot of Sanders' voters didn't turn up).

 Heck even Trump's data science team had placed their chances at 8% three weeks ago!
 The science is still out on what actually happened.
 Hope this helps!